USA Call/Text:

 Person walking in morning sunlight

-Better night sleep starts with the right habits during the day.
+A better night’s sleep starts with the proper habits during the day.
 You can make minor adjustments to energize your body during the day and relax at night.
-It ensures that you manage to reserve enough stamina for bed.
+It ensures that you have enough stamina to reserve for bed.
+Better daytime choices highlight how lack of sleep lowers stamina and why correcting daily habits improves energy at night and performance in bed.

 1. Get natural sunlight exposure in the morning